Top

 Do you plan on filing for bankruptcy or have questions regarding your debt relief options?
 Get in touch with our Chattanooga Chapter 13 bankruptcy attorneys to discuss your case.
 With offices in Chattanooga and Tullahoma, we accept clients from throughout Tennessee and North Georgia.

-Call (423) 690-7712 or use our contact form to request a free consultation with Tom Bible Law.
+Call (423) 690-7712 or use our contact form to request a free consultation with our Chapter 13 bankruptcy attorney in Chattanooga.

 What is Chapter 13 Bankruptcy?